ashokcse135/ASD/README.md

 # ASD
-It consists of the work related to the study of ASD with Deep Learning.
+It consists of the work related to the study of ASD.